 The goal of assessment is to impact planning.
 So, use the information you gain.
 Identify strengths to support areas that are not as well developed.
 Encourage the artists to paint shapes, the socializers to make a group, the mover to jump 20 times and the thinker to create a puzzle.
 Although all children have different interests, strengths and inclinations, it is our job to broaden experiences by playing to strengths, making it interesting, fun and challenging.
 Doing so allows children to find their own ways of engaging in multiple paths of learning as they explore and get to know themselves as learners.
 Use assessment to create tailor-made opportunities.

 - Read a book with a child and naturally tap reading comprehension goals by inviting the child to retell the story.
-(Then jot it quickly on a note.
-File it later.)
+(Jot it quickly on a note and file it later.)

 - Set out multi-colored shapes and tape masking tape to the floor to create patterns.
 Observe what children do with this.
 (ABA patterns sitting on a line?
 Sorting colors onto chairs?
 Use masking tape to rip and get creative with, and ignore the shapes?)
 It is all good.

-So, don’t worry that you haven’t found time to “test.”
+And don’t worry that you haven’t found time to test.